djmosc/advanced-custom-fields-widget-relationship-field-add-on/readme.txt

 == Changelog ==

+= 1.1 =
+* Added ACF 4 structure with backward compatibility to ACF 3.

 = 1.0.2 =
 * Fixed paging bug (thanks for Dylan Kuhn for pointing it out and providing the solution).